 Tanya contributes to courses and lectures that focus on Pasifika education, diversity, research methodologies and the politics of curriculum development for the Liberal Arts and Teacher Education programmes

 - EDUC 322 Special Topic: Re-Thinking Pasifika Education

 - EDPROFST 612B – Te Whakaako in NZ Secondary Schools

 - Lecture Contributions to: EDUC 207 Decolonising Education; EDUC 211 Schooling Ethnic Diversity; EDPROFST 754 Critical Research Methodologies in Education.

-- Sonia Fonua (co-supervision).
+- Sonia Fonua (co-supervision, with Asso.
+Prof. Eve Coxon).
 PhD.
 Working title: Tongan students and science: Engagement, retention, achievement, enjoyment, and success.

-- Siliva Gaugatao (co-supervision), EdD.
+- Siliva Gaugatao (co-supervision, with Asso.
+Prof. Claire Sinnema), EdD.
 Working title: The role of Samoan fathers in their children's education

-- Jacoba Matapo (co-supervision).
+- Jacoba Matapo (AUT candidate, co-supervision Prof. Nesta Devine ).
 PhD.
-Working title: Reimagining leadership ( in higher education) in Pasifika education and research
+Working title: Reimagining Pasifika education and research

 - Charlotte Gipps, MProfSt: ‘Connecting Counts : Curriculum change for Pasifika learners’